memartello/tacs-2025-event-manager/README.md

 A docker compose that get docker go backend and react frontend and setup a proxy server (nginx) to have backend and front on the same domain.

+Maybe an script that run the backend with the front.

 # GOLANG BACK
 ---
 [] Code quality tools?